Dead Sea Scrolls: Infrared photography and plate assembly (1952–1967)

-Israel Antiquities Authority and NASA digital infrared imaging (1993–2012)
+Digital infrared imaging (1993–2012)

-Beginning in 1993, the United States National Aeronautics and Space Administration used digital infrared imaging technology to produce photographs of Dead Sea Scrolls fragments.
+Beginning in 1993, the United States National Aeronautics and Space Administration (NASA) used digital infrared imaging technology to produce photographs of Dead Sea Scrolls fragments.
 In partnership with the Ancient Biblical Manuscript Center and West Semitic Research, NASA's Jet Propulsion Laboratory successfully worked to expand on the use of infrared photography previously used to evaluate ancient manuscripts by expanding the range of spectra at which images are photographed.

-NASA used this multi-spectral imaging technique, adapted from its remote sensing and planetary probes, in order to reveal previously illegible text on fragments of the Dead Sea Scrolls.
+NASA used multispectral imaging adapted from its remote sensing and planetary probes in order to reveal previously illegible text on the fragments.
 The process uses a liquid crystal tunable filter in order to photograph the scrolls at specific wavelengths of light and, as a result, image distortion is significantly diminished.
-This method was used with select fragments of the Dead Sea Scrolls to reveal text and details that cameras that take photographs using a larger light spectrum could not reveal.
-The camera and digital imaging assembly was developed specifically for the purpose of photographing illegible ancient texts.
+This method was used with select fragments to reveal text and details a larger light spectrum could not reveal.
+The camera and digital imaging assembly were developed specifically for the purpose of photographing illegible ancient texts.

 On 18 December 2012 the first output of this project was launched together with Google on the dedicated site Deadseascrolls.org.il.
-The site contains both digitizations of old images taken in the 1950s and about 1000 new images taken with the new NASA technology.
+The site contains both digitizations of old images taken in the 1950s and about 1,000 images taken with multispectral imaging.

-Israel Antiquities Authority and DNA scroll assembly (2006–2020)
+DNA scroll assembly (2006–2020)

-Scientists with the Israeli Antiquities Authority have used DNA from the parchment on which the Dead Sea Scrolls fragments were written, in concert with infrared digital photography, to assist in the reassembly of the scrolls.
+Scientists with the IAA have used DNA from the parchment on which the fragments were written, in concert with infrared digital photography, to assist in the reassembly of the scrolls.
 For scrolls written on parchment made from animal hide and papyrus, scientists with the museum are using DNA code to associate fragments with different scrolls and to help scholars determine which scrolls may hold greater significance based on the type of material that was used.
-In a paper published in 2020 in the journal Cell, researchers from Tel Aviv University have shown that ancient DNA extracted from the ancient scrolls can be used to sort different scroll fragments not only based on the animal species but also based on variations in the nuclear genome of individual fragments.
+In a paper published in 2020 in the journal Cell, researchers from Tel Aviv University have shown that DNA extracted from the scrolls can be used to sort different scroll fragments not only based on the animal species but also based on variations in the nuclear genome of individual fragments.
 This effort enabled the researchers to match different fragments to each other based on their genetics and separate fragments which were falsely connected in the past.